Does Kids Inspiring Kids accept Volunteers?

 What language (s) do they speak in Uganda?

 You can place international calls for about 30 cents per minute.
-You can buy a mobile phone here for under $50.00 and then load airtime on your sim card to make calls.
+You can buy a mobile phone here for under $50.00 and then load airtime on a sim card to make calls.
 Texting is about 10 cents per international text.
 You can also use an international phone that is either tri or quad band.
 It must be unlocked.
 Just buy a local sim card and load airtime.
 You can use your laptop to skype from an internet cafe and send messages from a cafe or hotspot.
+Many cell phone providers now have international plans.
+Please check with your local carrier before you travel to avoid unexpected costs.

 If you wish to receive mail while you are here you can do so.
 KIK has a post office box, but mail service is slow and mail usually takes 2-4 weeks depending on the country of origination.